WhiteflagProtocol/whiteflag-api/docs/md/openapi.md

 `GET /blockchains`

-Returns an array with all blockchains, regardless of their current status.
+Returns an array with the names of all blockchains, regardless of their current status.
 This operation may be disabled in the configuration.

 > Example responses